Healthy Homes Assessment Porirua

 Callum

-When should I need to meet requirements of the Healthy Homes Standards?
+When will I need to be in compliance with requirements of the Healthy Homes Standards?

 Porirua Healthy Homes Compliance Timeframes

-• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement must be included in any renewal, new or varied tenancy agreement.
+• A Healthy Homes Declaration of Intent, an Insulation Statement and an Insurance Statement should be included in any renewal, new or varied tenancy agreement.

 Beginning 1 July 2021

-From July 1st 2023
+From 1 July 2023

-• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Starting 1 July 2024

-• All rental homes are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All rental homes have to meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes